SilkRose/Pony/src/stories/love-licks/love-licks.md

 Pinkie blushes as she stares at me for a moment, before nodding.

+I write it down before turning back to Pinkie.

 *She looks cute when she's blushing.*

 Pinkie looks at me, then the board.
 She licks, 'I,' then licks her leg, then licks, 'you.'